-Whether it is a problem with the animal or the adopter, communication should be an open-door, and the rescue should honor their original commitment to the animal, even if you cannot, no matter what the reason.
+Whether it’s a problem with the animal or the adopter, communication should be an open door, and the rescue should honor their original commitment to the animal, even if you cannot, no matter what the reason.

 Bringing home a pet from an ethical rescue is a great way to start a relationship with your new friend that’s sure to be rewarding for many years.
 It’s also a great way to rest easy at night, knowing the same folks who took the time to love and care for your four-legged friend are still doing the same for many other needy pups and kittens.